yashasolutions/cli-suite-productivity/README.md

 **Content creation**
 - `screengrab` : screencast your screen, and save into a new mp4 (dependency on ffmpeg)
-- `idea` : idea managers - capture ideas, review ideas, edit and keep working on ideas
+- `idea` : ideas manager - capture ideas, review ideas, edit and keep working on ideas

 ## To Be Added

 - clockify
 - todoist
-- gitlab github
-- irc mattermost slack
-- tmux
-- i3